 In King's Manor, we have:

-On Campus West, we also have our own purpose-built Bioarchaeology labs and our dedicated York Experimental Archaeology Research (YEAR) Centre.
+On Campus West, we also have Bioarchaeology labs and the York Experimental Archaeology Research (YEAR) Centre.
 Bioarchaeology facilities include:

-You'll have full access to the main campus library and other University resources, including the Borthwick Institute for Archives.
-You'll also have access to an extremely wide range of archaeological equipment, including:
+You'll have access to the campus library and other University resources, including the Borthwick Institute for Archives.
+You'll also have access to a wide range of archaeological equipment, including:

 The Department of Archaeology is located in King's Manor, in the city centre.
 Our BioArCh and Palaeo facilities are located in or near the Environment Building on Campus West, around 30 minutes walk from King's Manor.